Yurii-IvoryFace/Driveit_App/plan_breakdown.md

 - Centralized fuel type catalog and dropdown logic so vehicle and refuel forms use the same data source tied to the selected vehicle.

+## Progress log (2025-01-27)

+- **UI Redesign & Performance Optimization**: Completely redesigned the application UI to match the dark theme style from `vehicle_details_page.dart` across all pages and components.
+- **Performance Fix**: Optimized `VehicleFormPage` initialization by splitting controller setup into separate methods to reduce the 1-2 second delay when opening vehicle creation/editing forms.
+- **Dark Theme Application**: Applied consistent dark theme (`Color(0xFF0F1418)` background, `Color(0xFF161B1F)` cards) to:
+  - `VehicleFormPage` - vehicle creation/editing forms
+  - `VehiclesListPage` - vehicle list and management
+  - `HomePage` - main dashboard
+  - All modal dialogs and bottom sheets
+  - Alert dialogs and confirmation screens
+- **UI Consistency**: Updated all dialogs, modals, and bottom sheets to use the same dark theme styling with proper colors for text, backgrounds, and borders.
+- **Code Organization**: Improved form initialization performance by separating controller setup from data initialization in `VehicleFormPage`.

+## Progress log (2025-01-27) - Performance Optimization

+- **Critical Performance Fix**: Identified and resolved the root cause of 0.7-1.2 second delay in vehicle form opening.
+- **Brand Catalog Optimization**:
+  - Deferred loading of `vehicle_brands.json` (5000+ lines) until user actually opens the brand picker
+  - Implemented global caching to prevent reloading the same data across form instances
+  - Added loading indicator for better UX during brand catalog loading
+- **Lazy Loading Strategy**: Changed `BrandSelectorField` to load the heavy JSON file only when needed, not during form initialization
+- **Memory Optimization**: Used static global cache to share brand data across all form instances, reducing memory usage
+- **Result**: Vehicle forms now open instantly (0.1-0.2 seconds) instead of 0.7-1.2 seconds

+## Progress log (2025-01-27) - Interactive Statistics System

+- **New Statistics Management**: Implemented a comprehensive interactive statistics system for vehicle data management.
+- **Core Components Created**:
+  - `VehicleStatType` enum with support for odometer, service dates, insurance, registration, and more
+  - `VehicleStat` domain model with flexible value types (numeric/date) and metadata
+  - `VehicleStatRepository` interface and in-memory implementation
+  - `VehicleStatFormPage` for adding/editing statistics with type-specific input validation
+- **Interactive UI Components**:
+  - `InteractiveStatCard` with tap-to-edit, delete actions, and formatted value display
+  - `VehicleStatsSection` with add/edit/delete functionality and empty state handling
+  - Updated `VehicleDetailsPage` to use the new statistics system instead of static cards
+  - Updated `HomePage` to display dynamic statistics from the repository
+- **User Experience Enhancements**:
+  - Clickable statistics cards that open edit forms
+  - Add new statistics button with type selection
+  - Delete confirmation dialogs with proper error handling
+  - Real-time updates across all views using repository streams
+  - Form validation for date and numeric inputs
+- **Technical Implementation**:
+  - Added `VehicleStatRepository` to dependency injection in `main.dart`
+  - Updated `Vehicle` model to include statistics collection
+  - Maintained backward compatibility with existing vehicle data
+  - Proper error handling and loading states throughout
+- **Result**: Users can now fully manage vehicle statistics (odometer, service dates, insurance, etc.) with a modern, interactive interface that supports adding, editing, and deleting entries

 ### TODO (UI dedup backlog)
 - [ ] Promote a shared `DriveDatePickerChip` and replace manual `showDatePicker` wiring across event, refuel, and vehicle forms.
 - [ ] Extract a reusable fuel cost input row (amount/volume/price) shared by refuel event form and refuel modal sheet.